- The collar options strategy is designed to protect gains on a stock you own or if you are moderately bullish on the stock.

-If you’re looking to protect gains on current stock positions, or you are moderately bullish on a particular asset but could be concerned about a potential downturn, consider the collar options strategy.
+You have options to help protect yourself in the event of a potential stock market decline.
+If you're looking to protect gains on existing stock positions, or you are moderately bullish on a particular stock but could be concerned about a short-term downturn, you could consider the collar options strategy.

 Getting to know collars

-A collar is a relatively complex options strategy that puts a cap on both gains and losses (see Profit and loss diagram).
+A collar is a relatively complex options strategy that puts a cap on both gains and losses.
 There are 3 components to constructing a collar:

 - Purchasing or having an existing stock position (e.g., owning shares of XYZ Company)